janamohamedomar-crypto/Codveda-DataScience-Internship/README.md

 # Codveda Data Science Internship

-This repository contains my solutions for the Codveda Data Science Internship.
+This repository contains my solutions for the **Codveda Data Science Internship**.
+The projects demonstrate the implementation of machine learning and deep learning techniques using Python, Scikit-learn, and TensorFlow/Keras.

+---

 ## Completed Tasks

 ### Level 2 – Task 1: Predictive Modeling (Regression)

+**Dataset**
-**Dataset:** Boston Housing Dataset
+- Boston Housing Dataset

 **Models Used**
 - Linear Regression